SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 python3 _utils/compliance/__main__.py check --module modules\<module_name>
 ```

 That's it!
-Now we have a module ready to run !
+Now you are ready to request module homologation !